onweru/compose/exampleSite/content/docs/compose/use-tina-cms.md

 weight = 3
 +++

 Do you prefer managing your site using a CMS?
 Or would you like to make it easier for someone (a non-techie, perhaps) in your team to make edits easily?
 If interested, follow along.
-Else, skip to the [next section](../overview/)
+Else, skip to the [next section](../organize-content/)

 Let's sync your site with Tina CMS.

 ## Prerequisites !!

 Obviously you ought to have __a github account__.
 This is where your website source will live.
-Basically, Tina will read from github and write (commmit) to your github repo.
+Basically, Tina will read from github and write (commit) to your github repo.

 {{< tip "warning" >}}
 Gitlab or bitbucket will work too.
 Just check their [implementation here](https://Tina.io/docs/git-sync/gitlab/).
 Happy fishing.